BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 This mod is mostly compatible with UCP 4.0, with three known exceptions:

-* "`Better Enemy Drops / Regular Enemy Drop Improvements / BLNG Loader`" in this mod will override UCP's "`Loot Pool & Drop Changes / Specific Loot Changes / Add Sledge's Shotgun to BLNG Loader`"
+* "`Better Enemy Drops -> Regular Enemy Drop Improvements -> BLNG Loader`" in this mod will override UCP's "`Loot Pool & Drop Changes -> Specific Loot Changes -> Add Sledge's Shotgun to BLNG Loader`"
-* "`Better Enemy Drops / Raid Boss Drop Improvements / Hyperius`" in this mod will override UCP's "`Loot Pool & Drop Changes / Specific Loot Changes / Add Black Hole and remove the Kiss of Death from Hyperius`"
+* "`Better Enemy Drops -> Raid Boss Drop Improvements -> Hyperius`" in this mod will override UCP's "`Loot Pool & Drop Changes -> Specific Loot Changes -> Add Black Hole and remove the Kiss of Death from Hyperius`"
-* "`Better Enemy Drops / Raid Boss Drop Improvements / Hyperius / Clean Up Seraph Pool`" in this mod will override the loot pool changes in UCP's "`Loot Pool & Drop Changes / Specific Loot Changes / Increase Hyperius' Seraph drop chance and add all DLC 1 Seraphs`".
+* "`Better Enemy Drops -> Raid Boss Drop Improvements -> Hyperius -> Clean Up Seraph Pool`" in this mod will override the loot pool changes in UCP's "`Loot Pool & Drop Changes -> Specific Loot Changes -> Increase Hyperius' Seraph drop chance and add all DLC 1 Seraphs`".
 Unselecting just "`Clean Up Seraph Pool`" in this mod but leaving the rest of our Hyperius section intact will still give a 100% drop rate for Seraphs on Hyperius.
+* "`Better Enemy Drops -> Better Miscellaneous Boss Drops -> Knuckledragger Improvements`" in thsi mod will override the Knuckledragger portion of UCP's "`Loot Pool & Drop Changes -> Specific Loot Changes -> Make Knuckle Dragger / Boll be able to world drop`".
+Our version is more powerful (drops from the badass pool, rather than standard).

 It's possible that there are some other strange interactions which could take place when both UCP and this mod are active, though it shouldn't be anything